hojunJang17/KoreanSpacing_KorBERT/README.md

 ## Before training & evaluating

-* Data size of pickles which were saving data and vocabs were too big to upload in my git repository.
+Data size of pickles which were saving data and vocabs were too big to upload in my git repository.
 1. Make "./dataset" directory for saving data and vocabs.
 2. Run "build_dataset.py", "build_vocab.py"

-* Need "bert/pytorch_model.bin" to load pretrained net.
+Need "bert/pytorch_model.bin" to load pretrained net.

+Need to run train to save trained model.

 ## Result